Frequently Asked Questions – click on any question to see the answer

 Who is eligible to participate?

-Registration for any Military Skilled Trades physical events and/or the resume database is open to active / guard / reserve military members and veterans who have experience in the skilled trades.
+Registration for any Military Skilled Trades virtual event is open to active / guard / reserve military members, veterans and military spouses who have recent experience in the skilled trades.
 That experience can come from training you received in the military or training you have received in a civilian capacity.

 What types of skilled trade experience are employers seeking?

-Our highest demands are for service members and veterans with “hands on” backgrounds in, but not limited to, welding, fabrication, coating/painting, electrical, maintenance, HVAC, plumbing, pipe fitting, construction, rigging, telecommunications, truck driving and industrial machinery.
+Our highest demands are for service members and veterans with “hands on” backgrounds in, but not limited to, avionics, welding, fabrication, coating/painting, electrical, maintenance, HVAC, plumbing, pipe fitting, construction, operations, production, rigging, security / law enforcement, telecommunications, truck driving and industrial machinery.

 There is also a need for those with supervisory experience of personnel who perform that kind of work and who have performed project management oversight of that kind of work, so senior enlisted and officers are also encouraged to participate.

-Is there a cost for service members to participate in either the physical events or the resume database?
+Is there a cost for service members to participate in the virtual events?

 What info will I need to provide to register?

-Service members are asked to provide the following information when registering for physical events and/or the resume database:
+Service members are asked to provide the following information when registering:

-- Any relevant skilled trades licenses or certifications you may hold
+- A short description of any relevant skilled trades experience, licenses or certifications you may hold

-How do I register for a physical event or for inclusion in the resume database?
+How do I register for a virtual information session?